[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 If you install the

-files which contain the substring or regular expression foo in
+searches files which contain the substring or regular expression

 Similar situations occur when dealing with libraries: generally these get installed since packages containing applications depend on them.
 When the application-package is purged, the library-package might stay on the system.
 Or: when the application-package no longer depends upon e.g. libdb4.2, but upon libdb4.3, the libdb4.2 package might stay when the application-package is upgraded.